chrismeserole/chrismeserole.com/content/about.md

 I'm a Fellow in Foreign Policy at the Brookings Institution and Research Director of the Brookings Artificial Intelligence and Emerging Technology Initiative.

-My [work](https://www.brookings.edu/experts/chris-meserole/) focuses on emerging technology and global security, and has appeared or been featured in the New Yorker, New York Times, Foreign Affairs, Foreign Policy, Wired, Scientific American, and other publications.
+I [focus](https://www.brookings.edu/experts/chris-meserole/) primarily on advanced technologies and global security.
+My research and thoughts have appeared in the New Yorker, New York Times, Foreign Affairs, Foreign Policy, Wired, Scientific American, and other publications.